-My typical clients are adults and students with ADHD and/or chronic disorganization.
+My typical clients are adults with ADHD who have executive function challenges and/or chronic disorganization.

-Chronic Disorganization differs from Situational Disorganization which is difficulty in organizing as a result of a new situation in one’s life (death, a new baby, grandparents moving into a new house).
+Chronic Disorganization differs from Situational Disorganization which is difficulty in organizing as a result of a new situation in one’s life (death, a new baby, grandparents moving in).
 Chronic Disorganization includes three parts.

 Disorganization has been a factor for much of one's life.